MobileWalletProtocol/wallet-mobile-sdk/docs/docs/spec/encryption.md

 # Encryption

-MWP uses deep links, which isn't inherently secure channel, for direct communication between peers.
+MWP uses deep links for direct communication between peers.

 To ensure security, all messages in MWP after secure key exchange process are end-to-end encrypted.